-The purpose of Intake is to provide South Carolina with a twenty-four (24) hour system for receiving reports of maltreatment of a vulnerable adult.
+The purpose of intake is to provide South Carolina with a twenty-four (24) hour system for receiving reports of maltreatment of a vulnerable adult.

-Each report is assessed to determine (1) if the subject of the report is an adult over the age of 18; (2) if the adult meets the criteria of vulnerability as defined by APS Policy Manual section 1.3.8; (3) if there is an allegation of maltreatment at the hands of a caregiver; and (4) if the alleged maltreatment occurred in a community setting as defined by APS Policy Manual section 1.3.3.
+Each report is assessed to determine (1) if the subject of the report is an adult over the age of 18; (2) if the adult meets the criteria of vulnerability as defined by APS Policy Manual section 1.3.8; (3) if there is an allegation of maltreatment at the hands of a caregiver; (4) if the alleged maltreatment occurred in a community setting as defined by APS Policy Manual section 1.3.3; and (5) if the alleged maltreatment occurred at the hands of a caregiver (or the adult themselves).
 Past history with SCDSS is not a determining factor for an intake decision.

-Through the Intake process, APS will receive and determine the most appropriate response to a report of alleged abuse, neglect or exploitation of a vulnerable adult.
+Through the intake process, APS will receive and determine the most appropriate response to a report of alleged abuse, neglect or exploitation of a vulnerable adult.